PhD, English, UCLA, 2005

 Analyzing Supreme Court opinions and political theory, Professor Itagaki has recently published on queer/transphobic civility and interracial trust in our contemporary moment for the Connecticut Law Review and Missouri Law Review, respectively, and "racial laundering" in 2013 Shelby County v.
 Holder that dismantled the 1965 Voting Rights Act.
-In comparative racialization, she has written on "racial pyramidization" and Karen Tei Yamashita's Tropic of Orange for a forthcoming volume in the MLA series Approaches to Teaching, critiques of multiculturalism in Volume III of the Cambridge University Press series Asian American Literature in Transition, 1965-1996.
+In comparative racialization, she has written on "racial pyramidization" and Karen Tei Yamashita's Tropic of Orange in the MLA series Approaches to Teaching and critiques of multiculturalism in Volume III of the Cambridge University Press series Asian American Literature in Transition, 1965-1996.
 Professor Itagaki has forthcoming essays on anti-Asian violence appearing in Jennifer C. Nash and Samantha Pinto's edited Cambridge Companion to Intersectionality and on what she calls "financial naturalism" in post-Great Recession literature in an anthology on race and economics edited by Vincent Lloyd and Amaryah Armstrong.
-She and her co-author Jennifer Maria Gülly (College of William and Mary) have two forthcoming articles on German pro-migrant literature and performance art in Modern Fiction Studies and Cultural Dynamics as well as two articles in Periscope: Social Text Online and philoSOPHIA: A Journal of Continental Feminism.
+She and her co-author Jennifer Maria Gülly (College of William and Mary) have written on German pro-migrant literature and performance art for essays in Modern Fiction Studies and Cultural Dynamics as well as two articles on pro-migrant activism in Periscope: Social Text Online and philoSOPHIA: A Journal of Continental Feminism.
 Professor Itagaki is also the series editor for Since 1970: Studies in Contemporary America at the University of Georgia Press.

 Areas of Expertise